-Remember the three E’s if someone lacks in genuine empathy towards you if they act entitled and if they exploit others, no matter what they tell you, they only seek to harm you if they are physically abusive of not if they try to control your life you need to remove yourself from their life safely.
+Remember Dr Craig Malkin three E’s if someone lacks in genuine empathy towards you if they act entitled and if they exploit others, no matter what they tell you, they only seek to harm you if they are physically abusive or not if they try to control your life you need to remove yourself from their life safely.

 People on the narcissist personality disorder spectrum are very egotistical, self-centred people and expect others to give them everything they want.
 Without giving anything back, they are tough to spot in society, and they are the masters of manipulation.
-They are masters of words and lies, with cognitive distortions the lies they tell they often believe themselves.
+They are masters of words and lies.
+With cognitive distortions, the lies they tell they often believe themselves.
 They use lies and manipulation so well that even when their actions don’t match their words.
 You doubt yourself and not them.
 Many a narcissist could possibly pass a lie director test, as they rewrite history to escape accountability.
-With little to no cognitive reflection skills, their lies over time become their truths, while those around them who think empathetically and have emotional empathy end up extremely disorientated, and drained, trying to look for the good in those who continue to show them their worst, mostly due to the narcissists gaslighting words.
+With little to no cognitive reflection skills, their lies over time become their truths, while those around them who think empathetically and have emotional empathy end up extremely disorientated and drained, trying to look for the good in those who continue to show them their worst, primarily due to the narcissists gaslighting words.